SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_qwiic_joystick/README.md

 **Note:**

 - Make sure the SDK extension already be installed.
-If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension_staging/blob/master/README.md).
+If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md).

 - SDK Extension must be enabled for the project to install "Qwiic Joystick (Sparkfun)" component.
-Selecting this component will also include the "I2CSPM" component with default configurated instance: qwiic.

-- The example project are built on the BRD4314A board.
-For another boards, selecting the "Qwiic Joystick (Sparkfun)" component will include the "I2CSPM" component with unconfigured instance: inst0.
-This instance should be configurated by users.

 ## How It Works ##